zotornit/t3x-emailobfuscator/Documentation/Configuration/Index.rst

 .. code-block:: css

-    mySelectorName {
+    .mySelectorName {
         display: none;
     }

-You should edit this option if you want to use different selector names OR if one or more of the selectors in the list are already used within you website CSS configuration to prevent overriding existing CSS selectors.
+You should edit this option if you want to use different selector names OR if one or more of the selectors in the list are already used within your website CSS configuration to prevent overwriting existing CSS selectors.

 Prefix for allowedCSSSelectors
 ==============================

 If you don't know exactly which CSS selectors are already used then add a prefix.
-Adding prefix “mySuperSecretPrefix” will result this CSS definition:
+Adding prefix “mySuperSecretPrefix” will result in this CSS definition:

 .. code-block:: css

-    mySuperSecretPrefixmySelectorName {
+    .mySuperSecretPrefixmySelectorName {
         display: none;
     }